SeismoVLAB/SVL/01-Pre_Process/README.md

 export PYTHONPATH="/path/to/SVL/01-Pre_Process"
 ```

-The later will allow to import the the Pre-Process Python module as follows:
+The later will allow to import the the **Pre-Process**python module as follows:

 ```Python
 from Core import SeismoVLAB as SVL